wren-coder/wren-coder-cli/docs/cli/themes.md

 ### Changing Themes

-1. Enter `/theme` into Gemini CLI.
+1. Enter `/theme` into Wren Coder CLI.
 2. A dialog or selection prompt appears, listing the available themes.
 3. Using the arrow keys, select a theme.
 Some interfaces might offer a live preview or highlight as you select.
 4. Confirm your selection to apply the theme.

 ### Theme Persistence

-Selected themes are saved in Gemini CLI's [configuration](./configuration.md) so your preference is remembered across sessions.
+Selected themes are saved in Wren Coder CLI's [configuration](./configuration.md) so your preference is remembered across sessions.

 ## Dark Themes